stormpath/stormpath-django/README.rst

 **Released on April 30, 2015.**

 - Adding missing migrations.
-This fixes issues when running ``syncdb`` on a new Postgres database.
+This fixes issues when running ``migrate`` on a new Postgres database.
 - Making the built-in ``delete()`` method remove both copies of the account.